davidj778/MISP/README.md

 3. What IP address has been mapped as the PupyRAT C2 Server

+-Click on the eye icon.
+On the next page, use control+f and type in "command", which is what the c stands for in "C2".

-4. From the Intrusion Set Galaxy, what attack group is known to use this form of attack?
+5. From the Intrusion Set Galaxy, what attack group is known to use this form of attack?

-5. There is a taxonomy tag set with a Certainty level of 50.
+6. There is a taxonomy tag set with a Certainty level of 50.
 Which one is it?

 ![1](https://imgur.com/kERZTR9.jpg)